 10) Schedule a monthly Facebook Study Hour.

 Facebook is constantly updating its tools – pages, ads, events, fundraising tools, etc. Often, new products and upgrades are released without mention.
 Pick one day a month and create a Facebook Study Hour for yourself.
 Browse the left bar on your page home to see what’s new.
-Click around and experiment and if you are new to Business Suite and Creator Studio, spend some time learning how to effectively use these tools.
+Click around and experiment, and definitely spend some time learning how to effectively use Meta Business Suite.